smorad/um_cisc_7026/lecture_3_neural_networks.typ

 #slide[
   #cimage("figures/lecture_3/neuron_anatomy.jpg")
-  The axon terminals will connect to dendrites of other neurons ]
+  The axon terminals will connect to dendrites of other neurons through a synapse ]

 #slide[
+  #cimage("figures/lecture_3/synapse.png", height: 60%)
+  The synapse converts electrical signal, to chemical signal, back to electrical signal #pause

+  Synaptic weight determines how well a signal crosses the gap ]

+#slide[
   #cimage("figures/lecture_3/neuron_anatomy.jpg")
-  For our purposes, we can consider the axon terminals  and dendrites to be the same thing ]
+  For our purposes, we can model the axon terminals, dendrites, and synapses to be one thing ]

 #slide[